Mississippi State University: Music scene

-Mississippi State is home to WMSV, the campus radio station, which routinely plays older alternative mainstream rock and pop from the 1990s.
-Much of the music on the radio station comes from syndicated radio programs from Public Radio International, but the station's homegrown music programs on Sunday afternoons and evenings emphasize jazz and blues classics.

-Mississippi State and the city of Starkville play host the annual "Bulldog Bash", considered the largest outdoor concert in the state.
-The event is free and held in the Starkville Cotton District.
+Mississippi State is home to WMSV, the campus radio station.
 During the spring semester the Old Main Music Festival takes place, it is also free to the public, and is held on the Mississippi State Campus.

 The city of Starkville and the Mississippi State campus have been a tour stop for many artists, including a visit in 1965 by Johnny Cash.
 After Cash's performance he was arrested, which led him to write the song "Starkville City Jail".

 Lecture series

-Every semester Mississippi State has several distinguished speakers; these have included best selling authors Greg Mortenson and Mississippi State alumnus John Grisham, former United States Secretary of State Condoleezza Rice, Academy Award-nominated Spike Lee, television science show hosts Jeff Lieberman and Dr. Neil deGrasse Tyson.
+Every semester Mississippi State has several distinguished speakers including best selling authors Greg Mortenson and Mississippi State alumnus John Grisham, former United States Secretary of State Condoleezza Rice, Academy Award-nominated Spike Lee, television science show hosts Jeff Lieberman and Dr. Neil deGrasse Tyson.
 Nobel laureates including Sir Harry Kroto (1996 Nobel Prize in Chemistry), J. M. G. Le Clézio (2008 Nobel Prize in Literature) and Joseph Stiglitz (2001 Nobel Memorial Prize in Economic Sciences) have also appeared.

-SECU: SEC Academic Initiative

-Mississippi State University is a member of the SEC Academic Consortium.
-Now renamed the SECU, the initiative was a collaborative endeavor designed to promote research, scholarship and achievement among the member universities in the Southeastern Conference.
-The SECU formed its mission to serve as a means to bolster collaborative academic endeavors of Southeastern Conference universities.
-Its goals include highlighting the endeavors and achievements of SEC faculty, students and its universities and advancing the academic reputation of SEC universities.

-In 2013, Mississippi State University participated in the SEC Symposium in Atlanta, Georgia, which was organized and led by the University of Georgia and the UGA Bioenergy Systems Research Institute.
-The topic of the symposium was "Impact of the Southeast in the World's Renewable Energy Future."

 Greek life

 Mississippi State's Greek system comprises 20 fraternities (IFC and NPHC) and 14 sororities (Panhellenic and NPHC).
-Fraternities and sororities take part in a number of philanthropic programs and provide social opportunities for students.
-Formal rush takes place at the start of every fall semester for Panhellenic and IFC organizations.
-Membership intake for NPHC organizations occurs at specified times.

 In 2019, 24% of undergraduate men and 18% of undergraduate women were active in MSU's Greek system.